-Recovery to Practice is a five-year collaborative multi-disciplinary initiative to promote recovery principles and practices within the various mental health professionals by providing them with practical tools and training.
+Recovery to Practice was a five-year collaborative multi-disciplinary initiative to promote recovery principles and practices within the various mental health professionals by providing them with practical tools and training.

 Click here to view a video Introduction to the Recovery to Practice training.